 Balanitis is mainly divided into three types:

-Balanitis (Zoon’s balanitis): This is the most commonly reported type of balanitis.
+Balanitis (Zoon’s balanitis): This is the most common balanitis.
 Symptoms include a red and inflamed penis head.
-Generally, uncircumcised, middle-aged men are affected by this condition.
+Generally, uncircumcised middle-aged men affect more by this condition.

 Circinate balanitis: This type of balanitis results from reactive arthritis.
 Reactive arthritis develops in response to an infection in the body which can sometimes lead to inflammation of the head of the penis.
-Circinate balanitis causes sores to expand on the penis head.
+Also, circinate balanitis causes sores to expand on the penis head.

-Pseudoepitheliomatous keratotic and micaceous balanitis: This rare form of balanitis affects men over 60.
+Pseudoepitheliomatous keratotic and micaceous balanitis: This rare balanitis affects men over 60.
 Symptoms include scaly warts on the glans.